Eimskip: Transaction In Relation To A Share Buy-Back Program

 The trade is in accordance with Eimskip's buy-back program as published on Nasdaq Iceland on 10 October 2023.

-Under current buy-back program Eimskip has purchased a total of 2,112,000 shares in the company, corresponding to 98.23% of the maximum amount of shares to be purchased under this program.
-Total purchase price is ISK 979,885,500 corresponding to 97.99% of the maximum ISK amount of the buy-back program.
+Under current buy-back program Eimskip has purchased a total of 2,150,000 shares in the company, corresponding to 100% of the maximum number of shares to be purchased under this program.
+Total purchase price is ISK 997,861,000 corresponding to 99,79% of the maximum ISK amount of the buy-back program.

-Buy-back under the program will amount to a maximum of 2,150,000 shares and the market value amount will not exceed ISK 1,000,000,000.
-The buy-back program is in effect for 18 months post the Annual General Meeting held 9 March 2023, unless the conditions for maximum purchase are met before that time.

 For further information please contact